-Early Bloom (10%) and into o Harvest: Diseas e Managemen t Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Anthracnose fruit rot Pristine, Merivon, or Cabrio show the best efficacy against AFR under high anthracnose pressure in research studies and either can be used if there is no resistance to FRAC 11 fungicides.
-Switch 62.5WG also has decent anthracnose control.
-If weather conditions (warm & wet) favor AFR or you start to approach the upper limit of FRAC 11 fungicides allowed (4 to 5 applications), consider rotating to a tank-mix of captan + Tilt.
-SEE RESISTANCE MANAGEMENT RECOMMENDATIONS ON PAGES 24 AND 40. azoxystrobin (Abound) [other products available] 6.0 to 15.5 fl oz See labels E ^R (failure found in some fields) 4 hr See labels 0 days See labels Do not apply more than 60 fl oz of Abound per acre per year.
-Do not apply more than 1.0 lb azoxystrobin per acre fluopyram + trifloxystrobin (Luna Sensation) 4.0 to 7.6 fl oz E ^R 12 hr 0 days Do not apply more than 27.1 fl oz of product per acre per year.
+Amount of Management Formulation per Pest/Problem Options Acre Effectiveness REI PHI Comments Anthracnose fruit rot there is no resistant AFR or you start to Tilt. ce to FRAC 11 fungicide approach the upper limi es.
+Switch 62.5WG at of FRAC 11 fungi also has de icides allov cent anthrawed (4 to 5 nose pressure in research studies and either can be used if acnose control.
+If weather conditions (warm & wet) favor 5 applications), consider rotating to a tank-mix of captan + ANCE MANAGEMENT RECOMMENDA' TIONS ON V PAGES . azoxystrobin (Abound) [other products available] 6.0 to 15.5 fl oz See labels E ^R (failure found in some fields) 4 hr See labels 0 days See labels Do not apply more than 60 fl oz of Abound per acre per year.
+Do not apply more than 1.0 lb azoxystrobin per acre per year.
+See other product labels for product specific limits.
+In recent research, Abound and similar products have performed less well than Cabrio/Pristine.
+FRAC 11. fluopyram + trifloxystrobin (Luna Sensation) 4.0 to 7.6 fl oz E ^R 12 hr 0 days Do not apply more than 27.1 fl oz of product per acre per year.
 Do not apply more than 0.446 lb of fluopyram per acre per year.
 Do not apply more than 0.6 lb of trifloxystrobin per acre per year.
 FRAC 7 + 11. fluxapyroxad + pyraclostrobin (Merivon) 5.5 to 8 fl oz E ^R 12 hr 0 days Do not apply more than 3 applications of product per season.
 Do not apply more than 33 fl oz of product per acre per year.
 FRAC 7 + 11.
-SEE RESISTANCE MANAGEMENT RECOMMENDATIONS ON PAGES 24 AND 40. pyraclostrobin + boscalid (Pristine) 18.5 to 23 oz E ^R 12 hr 0 days Do not apply more than 115 oz of product per acre per year.
+ANCE MANAGEMENT RECOMMENDA' pyraclostrobin + boscalid (Pristine) 18.5 to 23 oz E ^R 12 hr 0 days Do not apply more than 115 oz of product per acre per year.
 Do not apply more than 5 applications at the maximum rate per year.
 FRAC 11 + 7. pyraclostrobin (Cabrio EG) 12 to 14 oz E ^R 12 hr 0 days Do not apply more than 70 oz of product per acre per season.
 Do not apply more than 0.875 lb of pyraclostrobin per acre per season.
-FRAC 11. trifloxystrobin (Flint Extra) 2.5 to 3.0 fl oz E ^R 12 hr 0 days No more than 2 sequential applications should be made before alternating with fungicides that have a different mod of action.
+FRAC 11. trifloxystrobin (Flint Extra) 2.5 to 3.0 fl oz ER 12 hr 0 days No more than 2 sequential applications should be made before alternating with fungicides that have a different mo of action.
 Do not apply more than 18 fl oz of product per acre per year.
-FRAC 11. azoxystrobin + difenoconazole (Quadris Top) 12 to 14 fl oz ER 12 hr 0 days Do not apply more than 56 fl oz of product per acre per year.
+FRAC 11. azoxystrobin + difenoconazole (Quadris Top) 12 to 14 fl oz E ^R 12 hr 0 days Do not apply more than 56 fl oz of product per acre per year.
 Do not apply more than 0.46 lb of difenoconazole per acre per year.
-Do not apply more than 1.0 lb of azoxystrobin per acre per year.
-FRAC 11 + 3. ··· SEE KESISIA ANCE MANAGEMENT RECUMPIENDA.
-LIUINS UI V PAGES 44 AND 40. """
+Do not apply more than 1.0 lb of azoxystrol per acre per year.
+FRAC 11 + 3.